whatisnuclear/website/about.md

 University of Michigan, but we have since graduated and moved into various other institutions.
 All information and opinions on this site are our own perspectives, and do not represent the views of our employers.
-The site servers and DNS names are funded out of our contributors' pockets and all writing is done for free on our own time.
+The site servers and DNS names are funded through the nuclear consulting services of What is Nuclear, LLC.

 ## Contacting us